zAbdelAziz/Visual-Analytics-Project/README.md

 ## General Information

+All Visuals and submissions can be viewed under the submissions folder

 ### Group Members

 | Student ID    | First Name  | Last Name      | E-Mail             | Workload [%]  |